 Enhanced Telemetry: To help us improve RudderStack, we collect performance and diagnostic metrics about how you use RudderStack, and how it is working.
 No customer data is present in the metrics.
 For more technical details, please check out our GitHub wiki page on Telemetry.

 Unlimited Events: Event volume-based pricing of most of the commercial systems is broken.
 With RudderStack, you are able to collect as much data as possible without worrying about overrunning event budgets.

-Get up and running with RudderStack and instrument your event streams in no time.
-Follow these steps:
+Get up and running with RudderStack in no time by following these steps: